Premium Bench Plane Study

 Type 2 Second Release Planes

 How do you distinguish this type from the original type 2?
 The 2” planes are easy with the casting numbers on the lever cap and frog.
-For the others, look for casting gates, Solid Tool Steel iron and be aware that the original version did not stamp the casting number on the body.
+For the others, look for casting gates, Solid Tool Steel iron, support rib height and be aware that the original version did not stamp the casting number on the body.

 Lever Cap